napeits/frstack/README.md

 * Using an ldap browser (Apache Directory Studio, for example) you can browse the user store at openam.example.com:389,
   cn=Directory Manager / password

+## Troubleshooting the build

+If the build fails the most likely reason is that a nightly build can not be downloaded from forgerock.org - usually due to a problem in determining the latest build products.
+Have a look at vars/nightly.yml.
+This attempts to use the current date to get the latest build - but it may not always work.
+You can hard code the download url in this file.

 ## VM Services